-- The DCB playing conditions are divided into several sections and consist of the General Terms, the General Playing Regulations, the Special Playing Regulations, the DCB Disciplinary Regulations, the Final Provisions and Appendices. - 2) The General Terms and Final Provisions may not be invalidated or changed by other provisions contained in these playing conditions, they form the framework of the playing conditions. - 3) The Disciplinary Regulations shall apply to all previous sections. - The General Playing Regulations contain the rules of play for all championship matches, the Special Playing Regulations are intended to complement and supplement them for each specific championship, if necessary they may also supersede or invalidate them.
+- 1) The DCB Playing Conditions are divided into several sections and consist of the General Terms, the General Playing Regulations, the Special Playing Regulations for men and women, the DCB Disciplinary Regulations, and the Appendices. - 2) The General Terms may not be invalidated or changed by other provisions contained in these Playing Conditions, they form the framework of the Playing Conditions. - 3) The Disciplinary Regulations shall apply to all previous sections. - 4) The General Playing Regulations contain the rules of play for all championship matches, the Special Playing Regulations are intended to complement and supplement them for each specific championship, if necessary they may also supersede or invalidate them.